Drucker's Top Tips to Successful Leadership

 Leadership isn’t some sort of manipulation.
 Real leadership depends heavily on integrity and it has extraordinary power.
 It alone can make the difference between success and failure in anything you do for yourself or any group you belong to.

 I know this is a strong statement, but it is absolutely true.
 I’ve seen this again and again in many organizations of all types.

 Consider these examples:

-- As a young man, I saw a flying organization in the Air Force go from last of 20-plus similar organizations—they couldn’t pass an organizational readiness inspection—to number one in less than four months with a new leader in charge.
+- As a young man I saw a flying organization in the Air Force which was last of twenty plus similar organizations which could not even pass an organizational readiness inspection successfully move to number one in less than four months with a new leader in charge.

-- The great football coach Vince Lombardi took over the Green Bay Packers when the team’s very existence was uncertain.
-The previous year Green Bay had one win, one tie, and ten losses.
-In Lombardi’s first year as head coach, the Packers won seven games.
+- The great football coach Vince Lombardi took over the Green Bay Packers when even its very existence was uncertain.
+Its record the previous year was one win, one tie, and ten losses.
+It was the worst year in its history.
+In Lombardi’s first year as Head Coach the Packers had seven wins.
 Lombardi was named Coach of the Year.
-The following year the team won the NFL regional championship and barely missed winning the Super Bowl by a few yards on the final play.
-The third year Lombardi’s Packers won the Super Bowl with most of the same players who were part of the losing team.
+The following year Green Bay won the NFL regional championship and barely missed winning the overall NFL title by a few yards on the final play.
+The third year Lombardi’s Packers won the NFL championship.
+These were the same players that were losers before Lombardi came.

-- During Jack Welch’s tenure as CEO of General Electric, the company’s value increased 4000%.
+- During Jack Welch’s tenure as CEO of General Electric its value increased 4000%.

 Yes, leadership has incredible power.
-Yet Peter Drucker wrote that all depends on a single decision: Your decision to be a leader.
+Yet Drucker wrote that all depends on a single decision: your decision to be a leader.

 How Leaders Succeed

 Leadership is getting things accomplished by acting through others.
 Regardless of your own abilities, there are many important goals that you cannot attain without the help of others.